sscafi/pylightningsimulator/README.md

 ## Overview

 This project provides a sophisticated visualization of lightning formation using Python.
-It features a physics-based animation system that accurately represents the various stages of lightning development, from cloud formation to the final strike, complete with branching patterns and atmospheric effects
+It features a physics-based animation system that accurately represents the various stages of lightning development, from cloud formation to the final strike, complete with branching patterns and atmospheric effects.

 ## Features